 Comfortable, safe & modern buses

 To ensure the comfort and safety of all of their passengers, Lima Airport Express have some of the best buses in Peru.
 Buses are operated via their partners at DC Travel SA, a 10 year old award-winning Peruvian company famous for luxury bus travel and safety.
 All buses are Irizar branded and are replaced every 3 years to ensure they always have modern buses at their disposal.
 The buses are large 40 seater coaches with on-board TVs, toilets and reclining spacious seats.
-All their buses are equipped with free Wi-Fi, USB cable ports and TV’s to make your journey into Miraflores as easy as possible.
+All their buses are equipped with free Wi-Fi, USB cable ports and TV’s to make your journey into Miraflores or San Isidro as easy as possible.

 Luggage storage is vast and secure, everything that can be transported on the plane can be taken on the Airport Express Lima bus.
 Pets, guide dogs or assistant pets are allowed as long as they are in boxes or cages of appropriate sizes and they must travel in the storage area of the bus.
 They also have an awesome on-board English video guide giving tips about what to do in Lima and how to stay safe around Peru.